karhunenloeve/NNTopoLie/talk.md

 Forth, we relate the invariants to the manifolds and infere the embedding dimensions.
 And last but not least, we seek for approximate solutions if our assumption seems to fail.

-# Isomorphism of homology theories
-Homology theories are largely isomorphic, and in a fairly precise way.
-For a smooth manifold X and a simplicial complex K, it holds for certain fields that the simplicial homology is isomorphic to singular homology.
-The singular homology is defined over continuous maps, which can also be chosen to be smooth.
-From this, a theory on smooth homology can be developed which is isomorphic to its singular counterpart.
-The De-Rham theorem provides an isomorphism of the chain complex of p-differential forms of a smooth manifold to its singular cohomology with real coefficients.
-For the latter, then, the isomorphisms discussed also hold.
-At this point we are somewhat imprecise, even in the calculations, since this theorem applies to the field of real numbers, but is much more complicated for fields of positive characteristic.
-However, for the calculations we use fields of positive characteristic.
-We are currently trying to generate a measurable quantity for the generated error through empirical experiments with persistent homology and torsion.

 # Persistent homology
 We consider the persistence module, a family of F-vector spaces for a field F and for real numbers i and j, such that there are F-linear maps between the vector spaces Vi and Vj.
 We also consider an ordered set of simplicial complexes, ordered by increasing parameter, with the simplicial maps fij from the ith to the jth simplicial complex.
 The persistence module is given by the different homology groups of the ith simplicial complexes and the corresponding structure maps.
-The persistence diagram shows the Betti numbers of the kth homology group during the filtration step i, so it is a diagram, a discrete finite subset of the one-parameter family that forms the persistence module.
+The persistence diagram shows the Betti numbers of the kth homology group during the filtration step i, so it is a discrete finite subset of the one-parameter family that forms the persistence module.

 # Persistent landscapes
 Persistence landscapes are a functional representation of the aforementioned persistence diagrams, which are stable.
 They have been invented by Peter Bubenik and got a lot of attention in the topological data analysis community.
 The functional representation of a persistence diagram lies in a Banach space.
 One can think of them as a function, or equivalently as a sequence of functions for the kth Betti numbers.